Aryaman-c/image-colorization/readme.md

 ### Required Libraries:
 - OpenCV
 - NumPy
+- Download a pre-trained model for the code or download the model from the link given in the code

 ## Model Details
 The colorization model is based on a Convolutional Neural Network (CNN) trained on a large dataset of natural images.
 It learns to predict the a*b color channels from the L channel in the Lab color space.